Swiss stocks - Factors to watch on July 11

+ZURICH/BERLIN, July 11 (Reuters) - The Swiss blue-chip SMI was seen opening 0.03 percent higher at 9,941 points on Thursday, according to premarket indications by bank Julius Baer .

-ZURICH/BERLIN, July 11 (Reuters) - Here are some of the main factors that may affect Swiss stocks on Thursday:
+Here are some of the main factors that may affect Swiss stocks on Thursday:

 SWISS RE’s REASSURE